How to Convert a Barclays PDF Bank Statement to CSV or Excel

 Barclays online banking offers limited CSV downloads for recent transactions, but it doesn't cover historical or archived periods.
 You can download PDF statements and use a free converter tool to extract the data into CSV format for any date range.

-Use the free PDF converter at bankreconciler.app/tool.
+Use the free PDF converter at reconcileiq.com/bank-statement-converter.
 Select Barclays, upload your PDF, and download the extracted data.
 CSV files open directly in Excel, or you can copy-paste the preview data.

 Yes.
 The converter handles Barclays personal accounts, Barclays business accounts, and Barclaycard credit card PDF statements.
 Each format is recognised and parsed correctly.